Image Credit: Magnetic Mcc/Shutterstock.com

 - Lumalive, a photonic textile, Christmas lights, LED phototherapy for acne and many more applications.

-Processing techniques are rapidly advancing and today it is possible to fabricate wafers with a uniformity and purity that would have been impossible five years ago.
-This will impact the life, brightness and efficiency of LEDs.
-As they become in high demand for applications such as outerspace or undersea electronics.
-With rapid improvement in process technology, more devices can be incorporated on a single chip and LED displays will become more efficient.
+Processing techniques are rapidly advancing and today it is possible to fabricate wafers with uniformity and purity that would have been impossible five years ago.
+This will impact the life, brightness, and efficiency of LEDs.
+As they become in high demand for applications such as outer space or undersea electronics.
+With the rapid improvement in process technology, more devices can be incorporated on a single chip and LED displays will become more efficient.